 A syndrome of slowly progressive paraparesis and pelvic limb ataxia, canine degenerative myelopathy (CDM) or radiculomyelopathy, was first described in German shepherds in the early 1970s.
 The initial change in gait is typical of a thoracolumbar (T3-L3) myelopathy and, most importantly, this gait change is not specific to CDM.
 Dogs with degenerative myelopathy will inevitably progress to being unable to walk and eventually deteriorate to flaccid paraplegia with loss of pelvic limb reflexes.
 This change occurs over the course of 12-18 months with most dogs becoming unable to walk after about 10 months.

 In later stages of the disease, thoracic limb weakness, tetraplegia and dysphagia develop but most dogs are euthanized prior to this.
-Onset of signs is >8 years of age in most cases, with age at onset being later (11 years of age) in the Pembroke Welsh corgi (PWC).
-In early stages of the disease, axonal and myelin degeneration with astrogliosis is found within the thoracic spinal cord.
-Lower motor neuron pathology and neuronal degeneration within cervical spinal cord and brainstem develop later in the disease as is expected by the clinical progression.
+The onset of signs is >8 years of age in most cases, with age at onset being later (11 years of age) in the Pembroke Welsh corgi (PWC).
+In the early stages of the disease, axonal and myelin degeneration with astrogliosis is found within the thoracic spinal cord.
+Lower motor neuron pathology and neuronal degeneration within the cervical spinal cord and brainstem develop later in the disease as is expected by the clinical progression.

 Further research found that dogs with degenerative myelopathy develop detergent-insoluble aggregates of SOD1 within the cytoplasm of neurons in the spinal cord.
-Two copies of this mutation, referred to as a SOD1A mutation by some reference labs, is strongly correlated with development of CDM.
-Another SOD1 missense mutation (SOD1B mutation) was subsequently identified in only Bernese mountain dog with CDM.
+Two copies of this mutation, referred to as a SOD1A mutation by some reference labs, is strongly correlated with the development of CDM.
+Another SOD1 missense mutation (SOD1B mutation) was subsequently identified in only Bernese mountain dogs with CDM.

 Clinical disease has also been seen in dogs with both mutations (a compound heterozygote).
 In a study looking at 168 dogs with histologically confirmed CDM, only eight dogs were found to be heterozygotes for the SOD1A mutation with no other known mutation.
 So, if a dog has signs of a T3-L3 myelopathy but has two normal copies of the SOD1 gene or is a carrier for the SOD1A/SOD1B mutation, then CDM is unlikely.